 The Scrum Alliance certification path

+The Scrum Alliance is the oldest, most prestigious, and only non-profit Agile certification body in the world.
+Most well known book authors and thought leaders of the Agile movement are affiliated with the Scrum Alliance.
 The Scrum Alliance has a rigorous, transparent and peer-reviewed top-level Agile certification that is incredibly strict and hard to get - the Certified Scrum Trainer (CST).
 To get this certification, you need to be one of the top Agile experts in the world.
 You need to be an expert Agile coach, an expert Agile trainer and a recognized Agile community leader.
-All at world level.

 Asides from the CST, the Scrum Alliance has another rigorous, hard to get, peer-reviewed top-level certification: the Certified Enterprise Coach (and its little sister, the Certified Team Coach).
 These certifications, grouped together, are called Certified Agile Coach by the Scrum Alliance - and these are the only reliable, solid, expert-level Agile Coaching certifications in the world.
 Of course, they are also very hard to get.